RaceFPV/StarForgeOS/flash_tool/DISTRIBUTION.md

 **macOS:**
 1. Download the `.dmg` file
 2. Open it and drag "StarForge Flasher" to Applications
+3. **If you see "app is damaged" error:**
+   - Open Terminal and run: `xattr -cr /Applications/StarForge\ Flash\ Tool.app`
+   - Or right-click the app → Open (first time only)
-3. Launch from Applications (first time: Right-click → Open to bypass Gatekeeper)
+4. Launch from Applications

 **Windows:**
 1. Download the `.exe` file